Slava-Nykonenko/emerald-railroads/README.md

 ```
 * Create a user with /api/user/create/ (optional)
 * Get token pair via /api/user/token/
-* To make authenticated requests, include the Access Token in the Authorization
-header:
-> Authorization: Bearer <your-access-token>
 * To refresh an access token use /api/user/token/refresh/
 * To retrieve or update the authenticated user's profile go to /api/user/me/